-Highland Village is a decidedly white-collar city, with fully 91.86% of the workforce employed in white-collar jobs, well above the national average.
+Highland Village is a decidedly white-collar city, with fully 91.01% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Highland Village is a city of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Highland Village who work in management occupations (21.83%), sales jobs (13.47%), and business and financial occupations (10.41%).
+There are especially a lot of people living in Highland Village who work in management occupations (23.38%), sales jobs (13.44%), and office and administrative support (9.53%).

 Also of interest is that Highland Village has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.93% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 10.02% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Highland Village is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Highland Village’s overall crime rate is lower than average for the country.

+Highland Village is a somewhat ethnically-diverse city.
 The people who call Highland Village home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Highland Village residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Highland Village include English, Irish, French , and Italian.
+Important ancestries of people in Highland Village include English, Irish, Italian, and French .

 The most common language spoken in Highland Village is English.
-Other important languages spoken here include Spanish and Persian.
+Other important languages spoken here include Spanish and Other Asian languages.